 where vi is the unit value of food group i (i=1,…,n) in Indian rupee per kilogram faced by each household and viurmedian is the median unit value of that item in sector u and region r in which a household resides.
 Dr and Du denote regional and urban sector dummies respectively.
 We extend the Majumder et al. (2012) approach by adding a set of dummy variables, Ds, to indicate the quarter of the year (i.e. sub-round of the survey) when the household is interviewed to account for variation in market prices resulting from seasonal changes in supply availability of food commodities.
 A vector of household characteristics, Z, (i.e., age and gender of household head, household size, proportion of adult males and females in the households, and share of times that meals are consumed outside by that household) are added as control variables.
-In particular, the share of meal consumed outside of home is employed as a proxy for the degree of market access to food enjoyed by the household. εi is the residual in the regression.
+In particular, the share of meals consumed outside of home is employed as a proxy for the degree of market access to food enjoyed by the household. εi is the residual in the regression.
 We then assume that households in the same sector of the same region face the same vector of food prices, pi which is obtained by summing the median unit value with the median estimated residual of the sector in each region.
 Table 2 presents the average quality and demographically adjusted unit values of food groups for selected years.

 {Approximate Position of Table 2}